Opencast-Moodle/moodle_opencast_ubuntu_vm/README.md

    *MAC Address Policy* and check *Keep Disk Names* as well as *Keep Hardware UUIDs* for *Additional Options*.
 3. Click on *Continue*.
 4. Select *Full Clone* and click on *Clone*.

+---

+## License
+Copyright (C) 2022 Matthias Kollenbroich

+This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+You should have received a copy of the GNU General Public License along with this program.
+If not, see https://www.gnu.org/licenses/.